 Below is one of those scenes, and of course, my photo didn’t do it justice.
-But we’re going to apply our knowledge of what our eyes know sunsets can be, and in this lesson make it as beautiful as possible.
+But we’re going to apply our knowledge of what our eyes know sunsets can be, and in this lesson, make it as beautiful as possible.
 In our reference, the light source is coming from below and lighting up the undersides of the clouds.
-And notice how low the horizon line is.
+Notice how low the horizon line is.
 This means we can really focus on the star of the show… our cloud-filled sky.

-I use a 12x16 canvas.
-You can use a similar (or larger)! size if you like.
+I'm using a 12x16 canvas.
+You can use a similar (or larger!) size if you like.

 These are the colors that I'll be using:

 - Ultramarine Blue

 I always recommend beginning with a thumbnail sketch!
 It takes just a minute to sketch and it really helps for understanding the general values before moving on.

 - I'm starting with a white canvas.
 But this is going to be a vibrant sunset!
 So, let’s mix up a warm mixture of Quinacridone Red and Cadmium Orange for our underpainting.

 - Then, we’re going to premix the rest of our colors.
 Start by combining large amounts of red, blue, and bit of grey.
 This mixture will work for the darker values of the sky and clouds.
 On the edge of this mixture, mix in some orange and white.
 The goal is to have similar colors, but in different values.